Ned Kelly: Family background and early life

 The Kellys struggled on inferior farmland at Beveridge and Red began drinking heavily.
 In 1864 the family moved to Avenel, near Seymour, where Kelly obtained basic schooling and became familiar with the bush.
 According to oral tradition, he risked his life at Avenel by saving another boy from drowning in a creek, for which the boy's family gifted him a green sash.
 It is said this was the same sash worn by Kelly during his last stand in 1880.

 In 1865, Red was convicted of receiving a stolen hide and, unable to pay the £25 fine, sentenced to six months' hard labour.
 In December 1866, Red was fined for being drunk and disorderly.
 Badly affected by alcoholism, he died later that month at Avenel, two days after Christmas.
 Ned signed his death certificate.

 The following year, the Kellys moved to Greta in north-eastern Victoria, near the Quinns and their relatives by marriage, the Lloyds.
 Several members were implicated in livestock theft, drawing police attention to the clan.
 In 1868, Kelly's uncle Jim Kelly was convicted of arson after setting fire to the rented premises where the Kellys and some of the Lloyds were staying.
 Jim was sentenced to death, but this was later commuted to fifteen years of hard labour.
-The family soon leased a small farm of 88 acre at Eleven Mile Creek near Greta.
-The Kelly selection proved ill-suited for farming, and Ellen supplemented her income by offering accommodation to travellers and selling sly-grog.
+The Kellys soon leased a small farm of 88 acre at Eleven Mile Creek near Greta.
+The selection proved ill-suited for farming, and Ellen supplemented her income by offering accommodation to travellers and selling sly-grog.